CodeLouisville/CodeLouisvilleStudentToolkit/readme.md

 # Toolkit for Code Louisville FEWD Students

-This document will describe tactics for success in Code Louisville's Front-End Web Development (FEWD) session.
+This document describes tactics for success in Code Louisville's Front-End Web Development (FEWD) sessions.

-Tactics include use of time, engagement in required activities, engagement with mentors and Code Louisville staff, and using other tools and resources.
+Tactics include use of time, engagement in required activities, working with mentors and Code Louisville staff, and using other tools and resources.

 Help improve this document!
 Pull requests are welcome.